 Q&A has gone on-line!

-We now have PDF versions of the PowerPoint presentations, an audio recording of the associated discussion, and a copy of the comments in the Chat window, from our most recent Q&A session.
-Download the following files:
+PDF versions of the PowerPoint presentations, audio recordings of the associated discussions, and copies of the comments in the Chat window, from our weekly Q&A sessions are available as the following files:

 What do we do at a Q&A session?